philemonnwanne/projects/mini-project/readme.md

 - How to use linux editor `vim` or at least `nano` 📝
 - a cup of coffee ☕️

+> If this mini-article doesn't work for you there are video guides below that can help deploy this project here[]()

 ### SETUP

 ###### Install LAMP Stack on Debian 11